 The notion that disaster comes as punishment for sin is found elsewhere in the Old Testament, especially in the blessings and warnings of Deuteronomy 28-30.
-It also appears in John 9:2, with the question the people asked Jesus as to whether a particular man was blind because of his own sin or the sin of his parents.
+It also appears in John 9:2, where we read that Jesus was asked whether a particular man was blind because of his own sin or the sin of his parents.
 Jesus answered saying the man's blindness had nothing to do with either's sin.
 He pointed out the reality that you and I know, that even good people experience suffering.